WLun001/path-change/README.md

      name: path-change-interceptor-validator
      kind: ClusterInterceptor
 ```
-Make some commits on and it should trigger the pipeline
+Make some commits on, the tunnel will received status `202`, it should trigger the pipeline, can view it from the dashbaord

 #### Testing locally